external

 - Defining Elements - Learn how to define architectural elements in your project

-- Element Selectors - Learn how to define and use element selectors in your rules
+- Selectors - Learn how to use element, file, and module selectors (the

-- Rules Configuration - Learn how to configure common rule options
+to.modulesub-selector matches external dependencies) - Policies - Learn how to configure common rule options

 - Global Settings - Learn about global settings that affect all rules